 The first time I saw this work table was at the 1999 West Coast Barbecue Championship in Santa Cruz, CA. Tom Brohamer of BBQ'n Fools adapted it to his Weber Smokey Mountain Cooker.
 I liked the idea so much that I tried it myself—twice—as shown below.

-The Weber 1800 Work Table is designed for use with 18-1/2" Weber kettle grills.
+The Weber 1800 Work Table is designed for use with 18.5" Weber kettle grills.
 It is not meant to be used with the Smokey Mountain Cooker, but with a few modifications it can be installed successfully on a WSM and is quite functional.
-It provides a light duty work surface on which you can place tongs, gloves, or a remote thermometer.
+It provides a light duty work surface on which you can place tongs, gloves, or a probe thermometer.

 The work table kit consists of a rock maple work surface, a metal support bracket, a tubular metal brace, and some fastening hardware.
 The work surface is removable and doubles as a cutting board, with no-skid rubber feet for stability and a channel to catch meat juices.